 Gellert Thermal baths was our next destination.
 There we spent a couple hours enjoying the therapeutic hot pools.
 It was nice and relaxing but it didn’t cure our body aches from all the walking.
 Bummer.
 So we walked some more.

-This time to the Jewish Quarter to find the great synagogue closed.
+This time we walked to the Jewish Quarter to find the great synagogue closed.
 Oh well.
 The outside is pretty.
 Then we looked for the infamous Szimpla Kert.
+It’s a ruin bar.
+Literally a bar created in a ruined building.
 Well.
 It’s an interesting building with lots of little rooms that appear to be in various states of disrepair, lots of which contained drunk people.
 Since they didn’t appear to serve food we took some pictures and left to go down the road a bit and try some street food.
 Today’s adventure was langos.
 It was good but once is enough.